navgurukul/newton/readingcom/strategies.md

 7. **Skim and scan.**

  Scanning a text means looking for a specific part or for the answer to a specific question.
 Skimming a text means letting your eyes look over the text quickly without really reading every word.
-These are both excellent strategies to use before you start reading.
-They will let you understand a little bit about the text or topic so you have a rough idea of what you’re going to read about.
+These are both excellent strategies to use before you start reading. you will let you understand a little bit about the text or topic so you have a rough idea of what you’re going to read about.

+ 8. **Drawing Inferences**
+You can generate information that is important to constructing meaning but that is missing from, or not explicitly stated in, the text.

+You can look for key words that will help in understanding the text, demonstrating how you can draw inferences from these words.

+9. **Asking Questions**
+By generating questions, you become aware of whether you can answer the questions and if you understand what you are reading.
+You learn to ask yourself questions that require you to combine information from different segments of text.
+For example, you can be taught to ask main idea questions that relate to important information in a text.